 - Prick eggplant with a fork in a few places and place on the grill rack.

 - Remove eggplant from the grill.
 Place into a bowl and cover.
-Let cool.
+Let cool or refrigerate overnight.

-- Once it is cool, peel off and discard the skin.
+- Once it is cool, peel off and discard the skin and liquid.

 - Coarsely chop the flesh and put it into a bowl

 - Using a fork mash the eggplant to a paste.

 - Smash the garlic on a cutting board with the broad side of a chef’s knife.
 Sprinkle the salt on the smashed clove, and mash it into the garlic until you get a puree.
 Alternately you can just mince the garlic.
 Add to the eggplant.

 - Add the tahini, , lemon juice, cumin and cayenne.
 Mix well until creamy.